 Jan 2021 Growing the Stuff of Thought, (online) cocktail hour discussion, Normal?
 Festival of the Brain, Folkestone

-“How to grow a human” Talk and new book by Phil Ball 7.00pm to 8.30pm, Friday 31 May 2019, The Theatre, Royal Institute, London
+May 2019 How to grow a human Talk and new book by Philip Ball, Royal Institute, London

-Join Philip as he discusses the new technologies of cell reprogramming that were used to make his “brain in a dish”, and how these reveal the astonishing plasticity of our flesh, enabling one body part (or perhaps an entire body?) to be grown from a scraping of another.
+After seeing his own cells used to grow clumps of new neurons that assembled themselves into a ‘mini-brain’ in a dish, Philip Ball began to examine the concept of identity and how it is rooted in our flesh and cells.Philip discussed the new technologies of cell reprogramming that were used to make his “brain in a dish”, and how these reveal the astonishing plasticity of our flesh, enabling one body part (or perhaps an entire body?) to be grown from a scraping of another.
 Whether or not these methods will indeed lead to new ways to ‘grow a human’, they already raise profound questions about who we are and how we came into being.

-Making monsters?
-Ethical gene editing discussion event, 24 April 2018 The Theatre, Royal Institute, London.
+April 2018 Making monsters?
+Ethical gene editing discussion event, The Theatre, Royal Institute, London.
 Phillip Ball’s panel discussion including presentation from Dr Selina Wray